 - Evil Laugh: A staple of the villains.
 Etrigan himself has been known to have a few evil chuckles.

 - Evil Matriarch: Etrigan's mother is a serpent that Belial was afraid would eat him.

 - For the Evulz: Etrigan's usually not interested in personal gain, preferring instead to just cause mayhem for his own amusement.

 - Game Face: On the occasions he only half-transforms.

 - Genius Bruiser: Etrigan is capable of going toe-to-toe with Superman, Darkseid, and Lobo.
-He's also one of the most powerful spellcasters in existence, and successfully plotted the overthrow of Hell's hierarchy on at least three occasions, emerging as a Karma Houdini for orchestrating the Day of Vengeance Crisis Crossover (almost nobody realizes his involvement).
+He's also one of the most powerful spellcasters in existence, powerful enough that (an admittedly weakened) Morpheus treated him with respect and he has successfully plotted the overthrow of Hell's hierarchy on at least three occasions, emerging as a Karma Houdini for orchestrating the Day of Judgement Crisis Crossover (almost nobody realizes his involvement).

 - Good Is Not Nice: